-And with the limited availability, space is a premium so it is recommended you book early during the busy cruise season of November through April.
+With the limited availability, space is a premium, so it is recommended you book early during the busy cruise season of November through April.

 Nachi Cocom is solely an all-inclusive beach club with no options to pay a-la-cart.
-The day costs $55 per adult, $39 for children 12-15 years old, $19 for children 4-11 years old, and is free for kids 3 and under with the club staying open until 6:30 pm.
+The day costs $69 per adult, $39 for children 12-15 years old, $19 for children four to eleven years old, and is free for kids three and under, with the club staying open until 6:30 p.m.

 Finally, if the service is exceptional, it is customary to tip the servers before leaving (not after each round of drinks).

-Upon exiting the taxi on arrival guests are handed sombreros and asked to pose for a photo.
+Upon exiting the taxi on arrival, guests are handed sombreros and asked to pose for a photo.
 Welcome to Nachi Cocom.
-Then after entrance, personal photography is encouraged.
+Then, after the entrance, personal photography is encouraged.

-If guests want to stay connected, Wi-Fi is also available for a $5 USD fee although don’t expect it at the beach.
+Wi-Fi is also available for a fee if guests want to stay connected, although don’t expect it at the beach.